Spanish Adjectives Explained with Clear Examples

 - estudiantes inteligentes (same for everyone)

-Pattern 3: How Plural Adjectives Work (The Sound Pattern)
+Pattern 3: How Plural Adjectives Work

-- grande → grandes
+grande → grandes

 - joven → jóvenes

-Pattern 4: Some Adjectives Don’t Change
+Pattern 4: Some Adjectives Don’t Change for Gender

-Good news: many adjectives stay exactly the same for masculine and feminine.
+Good news: adjectives that end in -e or most consonants stay the same for masculine and feminine.
+Only the plural form changes.

-- amigo joven / amiga joven
+- amigo joven / amiga joven — young male friend / young female friend

-- japonés / japonesa
+- mexicano / mexicana japonés / japonesa

 - muchos libros